Mayan Moon Goddess

 She protected the pilgrims who visited her sacred island: Cuzamil, today Cozumel, where one of the most important temples dedicated to her worship was located.
 From the port of Pole (today Xcaret) came the canoes with pilgrims who requested the oracle of Ixchel, and with young women who prayed for successful pregnancies.

 It took us 2 years from conception to the actual shoot.
-We made the dress from recycled tetrapack (about 250 milk bricks), collected from friends overtime.
+From photographer to dress maker, we made the dress from recycled tetrapack (about 250 milk bricks), collected from friends overtime.
 Our wonderful model Tanya Garfias moved off the island during that time, but moved back right in time for the shoot.
 We met Ros Kan, who became our goddess' amazing make up artist.
 And finally the mexican wall artist Adriana Delfin painted a beautiful moon on an old satellite dish right on our shared roof-top for the Pangeaseed Project #paintforapurpose, making it the perfect backdrop for our goddess.

 We split the work into two sessions, the first with that amazing moon, and the second on location, inside an old worship cave, at a private ranch on the other side of the island called the Rancho Buenavista.
 The best possible site.
 Of course everything went wrong.
 The gates were closed when we got there, and by the time someone opened it had started raining on the dress (which still made it fine).
 Our portable flashes failed, the generator wouldn't start, so we got stuck with natural light and manual tricks.
 And being a cave in the middle of the jungle during rain season means humidity, heat, mosquitoes, sticky sweat, and bats.